kaiaai/kaiaai_gazebo/README.md

 # Kaia.ai robot simulation
-Top-level ROS2 simulations package for Kaia.ai robots
+Top-level ROS2 simulations package for [Kaia.ai](https://kaia.ai) robots

+We are currently prepping the platform and 3D-printable pet robots - this is work-in-progress.
+Please sign up for an early launch invite [here](https://remake.ai).

 ## Your PC setup
 - If you are using a Windows PC, install [Windows WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install)